No Mr Bond, I expect you to bike:

-With the release of the 25th James Bond film, No Time to Die, in April, Bikesure renews its license to thrill and takes a look at the marvellous motorcycling moments the series has served up.
+After an unexpected delay the 25th James Bond film, No Time to Die, is finally due to be released in September 2021, just a few months away from the 60th anniversary year of the series.
+In anticipation of this, Bikesure renews its license to thrill and takes a look at the marvellous motorcycling moments the series has served up.

 Thunderball itself ended the first phase of Bond history, with the breakneck pace of production of one film a year easing up in an attempt to stop Connery from leaving.
 While the initial legal dispute had ended, the rights situation wouldn’t finally be resolved until much later.